lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

 ### Multiple recursion calls

 Sometimes we need to make more than one recursive call.
-The fibonacci function is a good example but you will most likely come across that in [divide and conquer algorythms](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm).
+The fibonacci function is a good example but you will most likely come across that in a [divide and conquer algorythm](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm).

 Here is the naive stack-overflowing version.